 The Markham Endowed Scholarship for International Travel was established by Coleman and Johnsie Markham in honor of his parents, Daniel Coleman and Gladys Cain Markham, to provide deserving students with an opportunity to travel and experience international cultures.
-A percentage of interest generated from the endowment's corpus will be used yearly at the discretion of the Department of Religion and Philosophy to assist deserving students at Barton College participating in department sponsored international travel courses.
-In the event the Department of Religion and Philosophy does not sponsor an international travel trip in a given year, the interest may be used for deserving students in an international travel course sponsored by another discipline in the humanities.
+A percentage of interest generated from the endowment's corpus will be used yearly at the discretion of the Religion and Philosophy faculty, within the School of Humanities, to assist deserving students at Barton College participating in program sponsored international travel courses.
+In the event the Religion and Philosophy program does not sponsor an international travel trip in a given year, the interest may be used for deserving students in an international travel course sponsored by another discipline in the humanities.

 The C.B.
 Mashburn Scholarship was established by Mrs. Marjorie M. Lancaster in memory of her father, C.B.
 Mashburn '11, who was a Christian Church (Disciples of Christ) minister, and a member of the Board of Trustees of the College from 1922 to 1946.
 Preference is given to a Christian Church (Disciples of Christ) student majoring in religion and philosophy.
-The recipient is selected by the Department of Religion and Philosophy and the Chaplain of the College in conjunction with the Office of Financial Aid.
+The recipient is selected by the Religion and Philosophy faculty, within the School of Humanities, and the Chaplain of the College, in conjunction with the Office of Financial Aid.

-The Bessie Mussengill Art Scholarship was established through the will of Dr. Mildred Hartsock to honor a former Dean of Women at the College.
+The Bessie Massengill Art Scholarship was established through the will of Dr. Mildred Hartsock to honor a former Dean of Women at the College.
 The scholarship is awarded annually to a student majoring in art.
-The recipient is selected by the faculty of the Department of Art.
+The recipient is selected by the faculty of the Visual Arts program within the School of Visual, Performing, and Communication Arts.